 Adding Models to the Schematic Component

 You can add any number of PCB footprint models to a schematic component, as well as model files that are used for circuit simulation and signal integrity analysis.
 If a component has multiple models (for example, multiple footprints), you can select the appropriate model in the Properties panel when you place the component on a schematic.
-In terms of sourcing the models, you can create your own or download a vendor's model file from the internet.
+In terms of sourcing the models, you can create your own or download a vendor's model file from the web.
 PCB libraries can include any number of PCB footprints.

 Click the highlighted caret symbol to access the Model region of the design space.

-Using the Add drop-down in the Parameters region of the Properties panel in Component mode then selecting the model.
+You can also add models to the current component by using the Add drop-down in the Parameters region of the Properties panel in Component mode then selecting the model.